gradesta/gradesta/kcf/README.md

 Code Conventions
 -------------------

-The Kaban Flow system described above works best with simple data structures and functions.
+The Kanban Flow system described above works best with simple data structures and functions.
 It is more or less incompatible with object oriented programming.
 You don't want to keep a class on the `work_table` forever just because you keep on adding methods to it.